microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 > [!TIP]
 > You can use the resulting log file to create exact copies of the label and policy settings for troubleshooting purposes, e.g. in test environments.

-> **Note**
->
-> The Exchange Online PowerShell module is required to proceed this option.
-If you do not have this module installed, 'Unified Labeling Support Tool' will try to install it from PowerShell Gallery.

 ### [D] DLP rules and policies / -CollectDLPRulesAndPolicies <a name="dlp-rules-and-policies"></a>

 This parameter collects DLP rules and policies, sensitive information type details, rule packages, keyword dictionaries and exact data match schemas from the [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide).

 Results are written into log file [DLPRulesAndPolicies.log](#dlp-rules-log) in the subfolder "Collect" of the Logs folder.

-> **Note**
->
-> The  Exchange Online PowerShell module is required to proceed this option.
-If you do not have this module installed, 'Unified Labeling Support Tool' will try to install it from PowerShell Gallery.

 ### [S] User license details <a name="user-license-details"></a>